strike978/matchscope/README.md

 1. Click "Authenticate" to verify your session
 2. Select which DNA test to analyze (if you have multiple)
-3. Configure retrieval options:
-   - **Number of Pages**: How many pages of matches to retrieve
+3. Set how many matches to retrieve (default: 50)
-   - **Matches per Page**: Number of matches per page (20-100)
 4. Click "Get Matches" to start the retrieval process

 ### Step 3: Monitor Progress

-- Watch real-time status updates in the application
+- Watch real-time status and progress bar in the application
-- Use Pause/Resume to control the process
+- Use Pause/Resume to control the process (buttons appear only during processing)
-- View ethnicity breakdowns for each match as they're processed
+- View ethnicity region bar charts for each match as they're processed
-- Data is progressively saved to CSV during retrieval
+- Data is progressively saved to a timestamped CSV during retrieval

 ## Output Format

-The tool generates CSV files with the following structure:
+The tool generates CSV files with the following structure (columns may vary depending on ethnicity regions found):

 | Display Name | Sample ID | sharedCM | England & Northwestern Europe | Ireland | Scotland | ... |
 | ------------ | --------- | -------- | ----------------------------- | ------- | -------- | --- |